akshayson22/ETHYLENE-APP/README.md

-# Ethylene Simulation Inside Avocado Package - Web Application
+# 🌐 Ethylene Simulation Inside Avocado Package - Web Application 🚀

 **Live App:** [https://ethylene-simulator-in-package-f855cb754629.herokuapp.com/](https://ethylene-simulator-in-package-f855cb754629.herokuapp.com/)

 This project is a web-based adaptation of the scientific model developed by **Dr. Akshay Sonawane** at ATB Potsdam to simulate gas concentrations in modified atmosphere packaging (MAP) for avocados.
-It converts the original `tkinter` desktop application into a user-friendly web interface that can run locally on your machine.
-This web app can also be deployed on AWS Elastic Beanstalk (EB) with all necessary files included in the `ethylene-avocado-webapp` directory.
+It converts the original `tkinter` desktop application into a user-friendly web interface that can run locally or be deployed on AWS Elastic Beanstalk.

 The application predicts the concentration of **ethylene (C₂H₄)**, **oxygen (O₂)**, and **carbon dioxide (CO₂)** inside an avocado package over a defined storage period, considering parameters such as fruit mass, temperature, package perforations, and the presence of an ethylene scavenger.